What we do

 Addressing media representations of im/migrant sex workers

-This 2022-24 project directly engages with the media to shift their representation of im/migrant sex workers.
+ResponsibleReporting.ca directly engages with the media to shift their representation of im/migrant sex workers.
 The project is in consultation with the women we serve and aims to reduce the stigma that misrepresentation causes.
-The project challenges irresponsible media coverage and encourages evidence-based reporting on the realities of im/migrant sex work, while taking into consideration the harms that come from conflating it with human trafficking.
-The intended outcome is the adoption of responsible, accurate, and ethical journalism in regard to coverage of both sex work and trafficking.
+The online resource hub challenges irresponsible media coverage and encourages evidence-based reporting of im/migrant sex work, while highlighting the harms that come from conflating it with human trafficking.
+The intended outcome is for journalists to adopt responsible, accurate, and ethical journalism regarding coverage of both sex work and trafficking.
+The majority of the project was developed between 2022-24, but new resources will continue to be added to ResponsibleReporting.ca.

 9